UK-Export-Finance/dtfs2/README.md

 There are 2 different docker compose files right now.

 - docker-compose.yml is used for local development
-- docker-compose.gha.yml is used for the pipelines to run our tests against
+- docker-compose.gha.yml is used for the pipelines to run our tests against.
+This has a replica set enabled.

 ## Login Credentials :key: